Trees are very powerful according to Taoist masters.

 b.
 Choosing a Tree to Work With

-Throughout history human beings have used all parts of the tree for healing and medicine.
+Throughout history, human beings have used all parts of the tree for healing and medicine.
 The best trees for healing are big trees, especially pines.
-Pine trees radiate Chi, nourish blood, strengthen nervous systems, and contribute to long lives.
+Pine trees radiate Chi, nourish the blood, strengthen nervous systems, and contribute to long lives.
 They also nurture souls and spirits.
 Pines are the “Immortal Tree.”
 Early Chinese poetry and painting is full of admiration for pines.

 Although pine trees are often the best choice, many other trees or plants can be used.
 The larger trees contain the most energy.
 Among the most powerful are trees growing near running water.
 Some trees feel warmer or hotter than others; some feel cooler or colder than others.
 Practice distinguishing the varying properties of different trees.

 1. Cypress and cedar trees reduce heat and nourish Yin energy.